The Science Behind Hydrostatic Testing and Why It’s Essential for Safety

 When Should You Test Your Cylinders?

 Most cylinders need hydrostatic testing every 5 to 10 years, depending on their type and usage.
-If a cylinder shows visible damage, such as dents or corrosion, it should be tested immediately, regardless of its age.
+If a cylinder shows visible damage, such as dents or corrosion, it should be tested immediately, regardless of age.

 Conclusion